Partial resampling to approximate covering integer programs: Introduction

 \section{Introduction}

-We consider \emph{positive covering integer programs} -- or simply covering integer programs (CIPs) -- defined as follows (with $\mathbf Z_+$ denoting the set of non-negative integers).
-We have solution variables $x_1, \dots, x_n \in \mathbf Z_{+}$, and for $k = 1, \dots, m$, a system of $m$ \emph{covering constraints} of the form:
+We consider \emph{covering integer programs} (CIPs), which are a class of optimization problems with $n$ variables $x_1, \dots, x_n \in \mathbb Z_{\geq 0}$ and $m$ \emph{covering constraints} of the form:

-Here $A_k$ is an $n$-long non-negative vector; by scaling, we can assume that $A_{ki} \in [0,1]$ and $a_k \geq 1$.
-We can write this more compactly as $A_k \cdot x \geq a_k$.
-We may optionally have constraints on the size of the solution variables, namely, that we require $x_i \in \{0, 1, \dots, d_i \}$; these are referred to as the \emph{multiplicity constraints}.
-Finally, we have some linear objective function, represented by a vector $C \in [0,\infty)^n$.
-Our goal is to minimize $C \cdot x$, subject to the multiplicity and covering constraints.
+By appropriate scaling, we assume that each $A_k$ is a vector in $[0,1]^n$.
+We may optionally have constraints on the size of the variables, namely, that we require $x_i \leq d_i$ for some given values $d_i \in \mathbb Z_{\geq 0} \cup \{ \infty \}$; these are referred to as the \emph{multiplicity constraints}.
+Our goal is to minimize $C \bullet x$ subject to these constraints for some given vector $C \in \mathbb R_{\geq 0}^n$, where $\bullet$ represents the dot product.
+The optimal solution for the given instance is denoted by $\text{OPT}$.

-This generalizes the set-cover problem, which can be viewed as a special case in which $a_k = 1, A_{ki} \in \{0,1 \}$.
-Solving set cover or integer programs exactly is NP-hard \cite{Karp72}, so a common strategy is to obtain a solution which is approximately optimal.
-There are at least three ways one may obtain an approximate solution, where OPT denotes the optimal solution-value for the given instance: \begin{enumerate} \item the solution $x$ may violate the optimality constraint, that is, $C \cdot x > \text{OPT}$; \item $x$ may violate the multiplicity constraint: i.e., $x_i > d_i$ for some $i$; \item $x$ may violate the covering constraints: i.e., $A_{k} \cdot x < a_k$ for some $k$. \end{enumerate}
+This generalizes the set cover problem, which can be viewed as a special case with $a_k = 1$ and $A_{ki} \in \{0,1 \}$.
+Since solving set cover exactly is NP-hard~\cite{Karp72}, we aim instead for an approximation algorithm.
+Here, there are at least three types of approximations we can use: \begin{enumerate} \item the solution $x$ may violate the optimality constraint: i.e., $C \bullet x > \text{OPT}$. \item $x$ may violate the multiplicity constraint: i.e., $x_i > d_i$ for some $i$; \item $x$ may violate the covering constraints: i.e., $\sum_i A_{ki} x_i < a_k$ for some $k$. \end{enumerate}

-These three criteria are in competition.
-For our purposes, we will demand that our solution $x$ completely satisfies the covering constraints.
-We will seek to satisfy the multiplicity constraints and optimality constraint as closely as possible.
-Our emphasis will be on the optimality constraints, that is, we seek to ensure that
+For our purposes, we will demand that our solution $x$ exactly satisfies the covering constraints, and we seek to satisfy the multiplicity constraints and optimality constraint as closely as possible.
+For the optimality constraint, we will ensure that

-where $\beta \geq 1$ is ``small".
-The parameter $\beta$, in this context, is referred to as the \emph{approximation ratio}.
-More precisely, we will derive a randomized algorithm with the goal of satisfying $\bE[C \cdot x] \leq \beta \times \text{OPT}$, where the expectation is taken over our algorithm's randomness.